What is the employee experience?

-The full employee experience is about all the interactions an employee has at their organisation.
+The full employee experience is about all the interactions an employee has at their organization.
 It reflects how they are left feeling as a result of those interactions.
 It’s not just focused on activities an employee is engaged in; it’s essentially about the cumulative impact of everything that goes on between the employee and their company – positive and negative.

 So as well as being about the more obviously significant moments, the employee experience is wrapped up in subtleties, the build-up of feelings the employee has that in turn pervades their day-to-day reality.
 It’s highly personal and it’s emotional and there’s no quick fix to shaping it.
 It’s not something companies can address by introducing a weekly dress-down Friday or putting a snooker table in the corner of the office.